Britt Reid (American football): Legal troubles

+DWI conviction

-Reid crashed into two parked cars on February 4, 2021, injuring two young children near the Chiefs' training complex, just a few days before Super Bowl LV.
+Reid crashed into two parked cars on February 4, 2021, injuring two young children, near the Chiefs' training complex, just a few days before Super Bowl LV.
 Reid admitted to officers he had consumed two to three drinks earlier in the evening and was on Adderall, a prescription medication used to treat attention deficit disorder.
 Two hours after the crash, according to a probable cause statement, Reid had a blood alcohol concentration of 0.113, above the legal limit of 0.08.
 Reid, as well as a five-year-old passenger of another vehicle, were both hospitalized.

 The five-year-old passenger was in critical condition and spent ten days in a coma.
 On April 2, 2021, roughly two months after the accident, the five-year-old girl was released from the hospital, still unable to walk or talk and being fed through a feeding tube.
+On November 19, 2021, the Kansas City Chiefs announced that they would pay for all of the medical expenses for the five-year-old and provide her "long-term financial stability".

-The crime led the Chiefs to not renew Reid's contract, which expired at the end of the 2020 season.
-On April 12, he was charged with a DWI, which is a D-Level felony which carries a maximum sentence of seven years in prison.
-On November 19, 2021, the Kansas City Chiefs announced that they would pay for all of the medical expenses for the five-year old, giving her medical care and providing her and her family long-term financial stability.
-He pleaded guilty to the charges on September 12, 2022, as part of a plea deal.
-The plea deal will result in his sentence ranging from probation to four years in prison.
+The incident led the Chiefs to not renew Reid's contract, which expired at the end of the 2020 season.

+On April 12, 2021, Reid was charged with a DWI, which is a class D felony in Missouri, which carries a maximum sentence of seven years in prison.

+Reid pleaded guilty to the charges on September 12, 2022, as part of a plea deal.
+The plea deal resulted in his sentence ranging from probation to four years in prison.
 He was sentenced to 3 years in prison on November 1, 2022.

+On March 1, 2024, the governor of Missouri Mike Parson commuted Reid’s sentence, and Reid will serve the remainder of his term under house arrest until October 31, 2025.